 Castor oil and facial hair growth – fact versus fiction

-A few commenters (particularly this memorable one) have questioned me about the wisdom of using castor oil on the face given its ability to promote hair growth when used consistently over months. i.e. won’t this cause hair to sprout all over the face?
+A few commenters have questioned the wisdom of using castor oil on the face given its ability to promote hair growth when used consistently over months. i.e. won’t this cause hair to sprout all over the face?

 This is a fair question and deserves a straight answer.

 ANSWER: No, castor oil will NOT turn you into a bearded lady or a wolfman!